Well Fed Wanderer's Guide To The Great Wall

 Where To Go

-I’ve made 2 visits to the Great Wall.
-Both times I went to sites near Beijing, as these are some of the easiest sites to reach and make a perfect day trip from the city.
+I’ve made two visits to the Great Wall.
+Both times I went to sites near Beijing, as these are some of the easiest sites to reach for forigners and make a perfect day trip from the city.
 Both of the following sites can be reached by bus or hired car.

 Entry costs to either site is approx. 50 RMB.
-Bring extra money to pay for the bus/ski lift/cable car that will actually take you from the ticket office to the wall itself.
+Bring extra money to pay for the bus/ski lift/cable car that will actually take you from the ticket office to the wall itself (it's too far to make this trek on foot, trust me I tried!).

-The first visit was to a section called Badaling.
-Steep stone slopes and little shade make this a trek that will demand a lot from you, and absolutely requires you to pack drinking water- and lots of it!
+The first visit to the Wall I made (in 2012 ish) was to a section called Badaling.
+Steep stone slopes and little shade make this a trek that will demand a lot from you, and absolutely requires you to pack drinking water, and lots of it!
 Perhaps the most famous Wall site in the greater Beijing area, crowds here tend to be thick.
 However, sections where the wall continues right into mountainside offer an amazing view.

-[Above: 1) The view from one of the Wall's many watchtowers.
-2) My brother and I at Mutianyu.]
+Photos: 1) The view from one of the Wall's many watchtowers.
+2) My brother and I at Mutianyu.

 What sealed the deal for Mutianyu being my favourite?
 Before climbing onto the wall itself, there is a resting area that offers a beautiful view of the wall and sells Chinese ice cream.
 I think it’s just the right mix of tourist and authentic!